The return of the (Wellington) Phoenix: 433 days later - WHIZ News

 Hemed received a yellow card when he celebrated his second goal by donning a kippah, or skullcap, breaching league rules which prohibit head or face coverings.
 Football Federation Australia has ruled out further sanctions against the Phoenix or Hemed.

-The former Brighton and Charlton player who has scored seven goals in 17 appearances for the Phoenix this season supported the flag ban and looked forward to playing in Wellington for the first time.
+The former Brighton and Charlton player who has scored seven goals in 17 A-League appearances this season played in Wellington for the first time and marked the moment with one of the Phoenix’ three goals.

 “From what I understand the club has asked not to bring flags to the stadium so there will not be flags in the game,” he said.
 “But for me it’s my first game in Wellington and I was waiting for that moment all season, to play in front of our fans.